mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 Perhaps summarise the the context, and motivations of the above case studies are analysed in relation to the context of this study.

+### Authenticity - creating value

+ Barab and colleagues discuss the importance of creating value in the world in their ecosystem approach [@barnett_ecosystem_2019].
+ This mirrors authenticity in applied social approaches - PBL as applied method of - situated learning ontology.

+#### Note on creation of learning and teaching resources

+THIS IS COVERED IN THE NEXT CHATPER

+The process of refining this reflection into learning and teaching resources was complex and iterative.
+The following paragraph illustrates the process using a case study?
+[PERHAPS LOOK AT THE ELEMENTs OF A GAME DIVISION? - FINAL DESTINATION - SPACE, MECHANICS, POLISH]

+How does this methodology relate / add to existing models?

+### More material on Expansive Learning / Formative Inteventions / DBR
+_posts/thesis_chapters/holding/methodology_notes_longform_pre_spring_2022.md